 The following pattern of coursework is recommended for admission to Gonzaga:

-- 3-4 years of mathematics (including algebra I, geometry, algebra II/ trigonometry)
+3-4 years (including algebra I, geometry, algebra II / trigonometry)

-- 2-3 years of the same foreign language; world language preferred, American Sign Language accepted
+2-3 years of the same language; world languages preferred, American Sign Language accepted

-The course curriculum is the first factor in determining admissibility and merit awards.
+The course curriculum is a key component in determining admissibility and merit awards.
 Students are encouraged to complete the most rigorous curriculum they can manage, including AP, IB, and honors courses (if offered by high school).

 As an applicant for admission, you are expected to have graduated from an accredited high school with a college preparatory curriculum while showing evidence of ability to complete the University's requirements for graduation.

-- If a student has an unweighted GPA at or below 3.1
+- An unweighted GPA at or below 3.2

 - An SAT combined score for Critical Reading and Math at or below 1070

 - An ACT composite score at or below 23

 Interviews may be done in person as part of a campus visit, on the phone, or via video chat with an Admission Counselor.